killcerr/uwvm2/CONTRIBUTING.md

 - Track standard and vendor support before relying on newly freestanding-marked headers.

 ### Containers and strings
-- Prefer `uwvm2::utils::container::string` instead of `std::string` in core layers for deterministic behavior and portability.
+- Prefer `::uwvm2::utils::container::string` instead of `::std::string` in core layers for deterministic behavior and portability.

 ### Integers and character types
 - Default to `::std::size_t` for sizes and indices.